 You can apply to vote by proxy for a particular election, for a set period of time or for all future elections.
-This form allows you to vote by proxy for as long as you remain registered as a Service Voter.
+This form allows you to vote by proxy for as long as you remain registered as an overseas voter.